-- 1-unit single family primary residence or second home (a manufactured home is ineligible as a Renovation Loan) - Borrowers are individuals - LTV is calculated based on an "as completed" appraised value - Cost of renovation may not exceed 75% of the "as completed" appraised value.
-If the existing structure will be completely torn down and replaced by a new structure, the loan is not eligible as a renovation loan (even if the cost is less than 75% of the "as completed" value) and the loan must be approved as construction-to-permanent - Standard 120-day MI Commitments apply and standard Age of Documentation requirements (contained in Section 3.11) must be satisfied.
+- 1-unit single family primary residence or second home - Borrowers are individuals - LTV is calculated based on an "as completed" appraised value - For a 1-unit single-family (does not include a manufactured home), cost of renovation may not exceed 75% of the "as completed" appraised value.
+If the existing structure will be completely torn down and replaced by a new structure, the loan is not eligible as a renovation loan (even if the cost is less than 75% of the "as completed" value) and the loan must be approved as construction-to-permanent - For a manufactured home: - The renovation loan proceeds may only be used for basic energy and/or water efficiency improvements (ineligible for insurance if funds used for other purposes); - The improvements may not exceed 15% of the "as completed" value; and - The improvements must not impact the structural integrity of the property. - Standard 120-day MI Commitments apply and standard Age of Documentation requirements (contained in Section 3.11) must be satisfied.
 Guidelines and pricing in effect at the time of the Commitment will be honored during the Commitment period (even if the guidelines and/or pricing change) provided the terms of the loan/insurance do not change.
-Proposed changes to existing Commitments alter the risk profile of the Commitment and must be re-approved. - Insurance must be activated at closing - Renovation work must be completed no later than 12 months from the date the mortgage is closed - Prior to finalizing claim payment, the lender must document that the subject property and its improvements have been completed to standards consistent with the original valuation (evidenced by appraiser's final inspection and occupancy permit (when applicable) from the appropriate jurisdiction) - Lenders must follow GSE requirements with respect to the following: - Expenses that may be considered part of the renovation costs - Plans and specifications - Contractor requirements - Energy Report requirements - Escrows for mortgage payments during the renovation phase - Contingency Reserves - Renovation Escrow Account - Completion Documentation (certificate of completion, title update, lien releases, etc.) - Energy Improvement limits and requirements - Refer to Section 3.6.7 regarding Appraisal Reviews with Fannie Mae Collateral Underwriter[®] (CU[®]) for a renovation loan.
+Proposed changes to existing Commitments alter the risk profile of the Commitment and must be re-approved. - Insurance must be activated at closing - Renovation work must be completed no later than 12 months from the date the mortgage is closed for a 1-unit single-family; and within 6 months for a manufactured home - Prior to finalizing claim payment, the lender must document that the subject property and its improvements have been completed to standards consistent with the original valuation (evidenced by appraiser's final inspection and occupancy permit (when applicable) from the appropriate jurisdiction) - Lenders must follow GSE requirements with respect to the following: - Expenses that may be considered part of the renovation costs - Plans and specifications - Contractor requirements - Energy Report requirements - Escrows for mortgage payments during the renovation phase - Contingency Reserves - Renovation Escrow Account - Completion Documentation (certificate of completion, title update, lien releases, etc.) - Energy Improvement limits and requirements - Refer to Section 3.6.7 regarding Appraisal Reviews with Fannie Mae Collateral Underwriter (CU) or Freddie Mac Loan Collateral Advisor (LCA) for a renovation loan.